Zum Vergleich / By Comparison

 Categories The 47th New York Film Festival

-Screening as part of the New York Film Festival’s annual avant-garde sidebar, this year formidably curated by Mark McElhatten and Gavin Smith, Harun Farocki’s In Comparison is a 60-minute dialectical ethnography of brickmaking (and sometimes -laying).
+Screening as part of the New York Film Festival’s annual avant-garde sidebar, curated by Mark McElhatten and Gavin Smith, Harun Farocki’s In Comparison is a 60-minute experimental ethnography of brickmaking (and sometimes -laying).
 Filmed in a variety of locations in India, Germany, Burkina Faso, France, Austria, and Switzerland, the film extends the German-Czech filmmaker’s interest in theories of design, engineering, and technology and their impact on how societies function.

 Each sequence of images from each of the locales is accompanied by intertitles, ranging from simple computer graphics of a brick or sequence of bricks to more complex diagrams to combinations of text and icon.
 These intertitles are used sparingly but pointedly, often conveying a minimum of information in almost telegraphic prose: “Production plant from 1930—same routine as then.”
 As the film progresses, these text/image interjections become more complex, as the means by which bricks are fashioned, fired, and put into place become more intricate.
 These more involved processes are often high-tech - one factory in Switzerland features a robot translating an image into a massive brick-mural (“one brick equals one pixel”) - while others retain strong connections to older artisanal models.